 Nick added: “We really do welcome all Chelmsford residents down to this significant exhibition.
 Local community groups will also be given the opportunity to curate their own displays during the development, so this is a great chance for everyone to get involved.”

-The Chelmsford Museum’s modern wing, housing its collection of Marconi, Hoffman and other artefacts and interactive displays from the city’s industrial heritage, plus the Essex Regiment Museum, will remain open during the renovations.
+The Chelmsford Museum’s modern wing, housing its collection of Marconi, Hoffmann and other artefacts and interactive displays from the city’s industrial heritage, plus the Essex Regiment Museum, will remain open during the renovations.